UniHomes guide to

 6Excellent sporting facilities

 If you’re a sporty type, you’ll love watching or participating in Roses, the annual sporting competition between Lancaster and York Universities.
-To support this, Lancaster University boasts a brilliant sports centre, which has everything you need, from its Olympic-sized swimming pool to its climbing walls and badminton courts.
+Lancaster University boasts a brilliant sports centre, which has everything you need, from its Olympic-sized swimming pool to its climbing walls and badminton courts.
 In town, you’ll find plenty more gyms and can even take a paddle along the River Lune.

 New homes in Lancaster